tonygrm2/bt-test/README.md

 - Clone the Github repo

+- Please make sure you are using a recent node version > 11.14.0  to do this run node -v in your terminal

 - Open your terminal and run:

 - `yarn` or `npm install` to install all the dependencies